alexcarpenter/alexcarpenter-11ty/src/posts/2018-09-12-craft-cms-components.md

 ---
 title: How to build components within Craft CMS
-summary: In this screencast I demonstrate how to move repeatable HTML elements into reusable components for portability.
+description: In this screencast I demonstrate how to move repeatable HTML elements into reusable components for portability.
 tags:
   - Craft CMS
 ---